Contrast-Security-OSS/contrast-rO0/README.md

 * org.codehaus.groovy.runtime.MethodClosure
 * org.springframework.beans.factory.ObjectFactory

-Though there likely exists other exploitable classes, they are difficult to find, and likely won't be part of any mass exploitation tool for a while.
+Though there likely exist other exploitable classes, they are difficult to find, and likely won't be part of any mass exploitation tool for a while.

-However, when they do become avialable, you can update your configuration file to include these classes in your blacklist.
-Or, if you want to be more secure, you can use this tool in "reporting" mode to find learn what you're deserializing, and then specify a whitelist of the classes that you want to allow.
-If you go this approach, and you don't happen to include a dangerous class in your whitelist, then new reserach finding additional dangerous classes won't affect you.
+However, when they do become available, you can update your configuration file to include these classes in your blacklist.
+Or, if you want to be more secure, you can use this tool in "reporting" mode to learn what you're deserializing, and then specify a whitelist of the classes that you want to allow.
+If you go with this approach, and you don't happen to include a dangerous class in your whitelist, then new research finding additional dangerous classes won't affect you.

 ## What's the synopsis of all configuration options and usage modes?

 ```
--DrO0.reporting=false      Disable reporting ().
+-DrO0.reporting=true       Enable reporting ().
 Reporting is enabled by
                            default.
 Intended for use if we ever use this
                            package for protecting instead of just reporting.
 -DrOo.lists=filename       Specify a configuration file.
 File specifies